equinor/seis-ee/README.md

 8. (Out of scope) Equinor consumers of the data can connect to the seedlink server

 ## Notable Dependencies
+The seis-ee application uses the following applications (as docker images):

-- Decimate - Used to extract given traces from segd files - <https://git.equinor.com/sentry/decimate>
+- Decimate - Used to extract given traces from segd files - <https://github.com/equinor/decimate> (forked from <https://git.equinor.com/sentry/decimate> with minor changes)
+- Segy to mseed converter - Created by Øyvind Natvik from UiB - <https://github.com/equinor/segy-to-miniseed>
+- Segd to mseed converter - Created by Øyvind Natvik from UiB - <https://github.com/equinor/segy-to-miniseed>

 ## Notes